P.E.I. fishermen surrounded by 'thousands' of jellyfish | CBC News

 "Wouldn't want to be swimming there that day, that's for sure," said Campbell, who has been a fisherman for 42 years.

-"It's alright if you got one or two that sting you.
+"It's all right if you got one or two that sting you.
 But at that point right there, I think you could probably do some harm … if you get 30 or 40 on you."

 Last Tuesday, Campbell posted on Facebook warning people not to swim in the area.
-He later added a video of the incident.
+He later added a video of the encounter.

-"I'm pretty sure that's the highest concentration of lion's mane jellyfish that anyone has reported to me," said Nick Record, a senior research scientist at Bigelow Laboratory for Ocean Sciences, a non-profit research institution in Maine.
+Oceanographer Nick Record says the species is common throughout Atlantic Canada and the Gulf of Maine, but this is the first he's heard of such a large group.

-"They're actually really common throughout the Gulf of Maine and Atlantic Canada."
+"I'm pretty sure that's the highest concentration of lion's mane jellyfish that anyone has reported to me," said Record, a senior research scientist at the Bigelow Laboratory for Ocean Sciences, a non-profit research institution in Maine.

 'Just giants'

-Recently, Record said he has noticed a new phenomenon of gigantic lion's mane jellyfish washing up onshore.
+Record said he has noticed a new phenomenon of gigantic lion's mane jellyfish washing up onshore.

 "They're usually about the size of a dinner plate or smaller," he said.
-"The last 18 months or so there's been a handful, maybe five to 10 instances, where they were like [one and a half to two metres] across.
+"The last 18 months or so there's been a handful, maybe five to 10 instances, where they were like [one and a half to two metres] across — so just giants."

 Record has been using citizen reports to track the creatures for about a decade.
-He said it's hard to know if jellyfish are increasing based on the reports, because while more reported sightings could mean more jellyfish, it could also just mean more people are out on the water.
+He said it's hard to know whether or not jellyfish are increasing based on the reports, because while more reported sightings could mean more jellyfish, it could also just mean more people are out on the water.

 That being said, there are several factors that could impact the population including weather, currents and the food chain.